Vertiv (VRT)

 Companies with similar offerings as Vertiv include Eaton (NYSE:ETN), Emerson Electric (NYSE:EMR), and Schneider Electric (EPA:SU)

-A company’s long-term performance is an indicator of its overall quality.
+Reviewing a company’s long-term sales performance reveals insights into its quality.
 Any business can have short-term success, but a top-tier one grows for years.
-Thankfully, Vertiv’s 14.5% annualized revenue growth over the last five years was exceptional.
+Luckily, Vertiv’s sales grew at an incredible 18% compounded annual growth rate over the last five years.
 Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.

-We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Vertiv’s annualized revenue growth of 17.8% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Long-term growth is the most important, but within industrials, a half-decade historical view may miss new industry trends or demand cycles.
+Vertiv’s annualized revenue growth of 20.7% over the last two years is above its five-year trend, suggesting its demand was strong and recently accelerated.
+Vertiv’s recent performance shows it’s one of the better Electrical Systems businesses as many of its peers faced declining sales because of cyclical headwinds.
+Vertiv Year-On-Year Revenue Growth

-We can better understand the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
-Over the last two years, Vertiv’s organic revenue averaged 18.5% year-on-year growth.
-Because this number aligns with its normal revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
+We can dig further into the company’s sales dynamics by analyzing its organic revenue, which strips out one-time events like acquisitions and currency fluctuations that don’t accurately reflect its fundamentals.
+Over the last two years, Vertiv’s organic revenue averaged 21% year-on-year growth.
+Because this number aligns with its two-year revenue growth, we can see the company’s core operations (not acquisitions and divestitures) drove most of its results.
+Vertiv Organic Revenue Growth

-Looking further ahead, sell-side analysts expect revenue to grow 12.9% over the next 12 months, a deceleration versus the last two years.
-Still, this projection is noteworthy and suggests the market is forecasting success for its products and services.
+Looking further ahead, sell-side analysts expect revenue to grow 16.7% over the next 12 months, a deceleration versus the last two years.
+Still, this projection is healthy and suggests the market is forecasting success for its products and services.

 6. Gross Margin & Pricing Power

 Vertiv’s gross margin is good compared to other industrials businesses and signals it sells differentiated products, not commodities.
-As you can see below, it averaged an impressive 33.3% gross margin over the last five years.
-Said differently, Vertiv paid its suppliers $66.70 for every $100 in revenue.
+As you can see below, it averaged an impressive 33.6% gross margin over the last five years.
+That means for every $100 in revenue, roughly $33.59 was left to spend on selling, marketing, R&D, and general administrative overhead.
+Vertiv Trailing 12-Month Gross Margin

-This quarter, Vertiv’s gross profit margin was 33.7%, in line with the same quarter last year.
+In Q3, Vertiv produced a 37.8% gross profit margin, up 1.3 percentage points year on year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs (such as raw materials and manufacturing expenses) have been stable and it isn’t under pressure to lower prices.

 7. Operating Margin

-Vertiv has managed its cost base well over the last five years.
-It demonstrated solid profitability for an industrials business, producing an average operating margin of 10.4%.
+Vertiv has been an efficient company over the last five years.
+It was one of the more profitable businesses in the industrials sector, boasting an average operating margin of 12%.
 This result isn’t too surprising as its gross margin gives it a favorable starting point.

-This quarter, Vertiv generated an operating profit margin of 14.3%, up 1.9 percentage points year on year.
+In Q3, Vertiv generated an operating margin profit margin of 19.3%, up 1.4 percentage points year on year.
 The increase was encouraging, and because its operating margin rose more than its gross margin, we can infer it was more efficient with expenses such as marketing, R&D, and administrative overhead.

 8. Earnings Per Share